In the absence of just about anything else, 2015 can best be described as a career year.

 It began in January with a new job at the London School of Economics and ended with a new job at the University of London.
 Those are the facts.

 Just contemplating that for a moment, I cannot quite fathom what has happened.
 As someone who kept his first retail and bar jobs for two years each, it feels highly unusual to have jumped puddles so quickly.

-Half my ideals and behaviours are so languid and archaic that they don’t fit with the modern era.
+I’ve pushed myself to the limit, and cracks are appearing.
+Half my ideals and behaviours are too languid and archaic to fit with the modern era.
 It’s stung me hard at times – in ways I’ve never experienced before.

 “It seems the paranoid are sometimes actually being followed.”

-Our social interaction becomes more specific and more schematic as we get older, it seems to me.
+It hasn’t been without provocation, it must be added.
+Our social interaction becomes more specific and schematic as we get older.
 The main gap people have in their lives is for a partner.
 Once you’re out of contention, or once that gap is filled, you’re instantly forgettable.
-And where in the past I’ve solemnly let myself be forgotten, I’ve been more forward recently in calling people out on their manipulative ways.
+And I’ve started calling people out on that.

 Unfortunately, as I’ve discovered, the result is no different.
 While you can attempt to shift the blame by calling others out, the need for self-improvement is no less urgent.

+I’m a stop-gap sort of person that is useful as company until something better comes along.
+That’s the way it’s been for as long as I can remember.
 If you’re particularly unlucky, someone will make it their business to give you a damning verdict.
 On a scale of one to ten, I’m apparently lucky to score a one.

-Green Shades, Greener Shadows
+Green shades, Greener shadows

 I’m still woefully timid.
 I expect people to find me substandard, and I have no idea how to change that.
-As I explained in October in my defence: I don’t have many reasons to assume anything else.
+As I explained when trying to defend myself in October, I don’t have many reasons to assume anything else.

-But that earned me a lecture on being more of a man, because I refused to take advantage of someone who wasn’t thinking clearly.
+That earned me a lecture on being more of a man, because I refused to take advantage of someone who wasn’t thinking clearly.

-Where Marvell mentions ‘green’ in his poetry, there’s normally some imagery of shade or shadow lurking close by.
+Where Andrew Marvell mentions ‘green’ in his poetry, there’s normally some imagery of shade or shadow lurking close by.
 It suggests that people who are ‘green’ will rarely stay the same shade, or that it’s rare to experience one sort of green without tints of the other.

 But at least I know that by describing it in this much detail, I’m more in control of it than I have been in previous years.
 I’m certainly not wanting for everything.

 I’m grateful, for once, to have a career to cling to.
-I’m grateful for great colleagues this year that have helped me feel like good company, even if it’s only because they are professionally obliged to spend time with me.
+I’m grateful for great colleagues that have helped me feel like good company, even if it’s only because they are professionally obliged to spend time with me.

 This is dedicated to them, with the usual pledge that I will be better for what I’ve learnt, and that as long as you have time for me, I will always have time for you.